StackVista/stackstate-docs/setup/installation/openshift_install.md

     enabled: false
 ```

-Store this file next to the generated `values.yaml` file and name it `openshift-values.yaml`.

 ### Automatically install the Cluster Agent for OpenShift

 StackState has built-in support for OpenShift by means of the [OpenShift StackPack](../../stackpacks/integrations/openshift.md).
 To get started quickly, the StackState installation can automate installation of this StackPack and the required Agent for the cluster that StackState itself will be installed on.
 This is not required and can always be done later from the StackPacks page of the StackState UI for StackState's cluster or any other OpenShift cluster.